wickandbergamot/wickandbergamot/docs/src/developing/on-chain-programs/developing-rust.md

-For more information the [test in sysvar example](https://github.com/fair-exchange/safecoin-program-library/blob/master/examples/rust/sysvar/tests/functional.rs) shows how an instruction containing syavar account is sent and processed by the program.
+For more information the [test in sysvar example](https://github.com/fair-exchange/safecoin-program-library/blob/master/examples/rust/sysvar/tests/functional.rs) shows how an instruction containing sysvar account is sent and processed by the program.

 ## Program Entrypoint